-If the grievance is not resolved under Step 2/3, it shall be submitted to Personnel.
-Within five (5) working days after receipt the Deputy County Administrator - Personnel and Risk Manager shall contact the State Mediation and Conciliation Service and a mediation date will be scheduled at the soonest possible date.
+If the grievance is not resolved under Step 3, it shall be submitted to Personnel.
+Within seven (7) calendar days after receipt the Deputy County Administrator - Personnel and Risk Manager shall contact the State Mediation and Conciliation Service and a mediation date will be scheduled at the soonest possible date.